fvieira/sentences/README.md

 Applications
 ============

-There are currently no applications that use this file, but there will be some very soon.
+There are currently no applications that use this file, but there will be some very soon. (see WARNING at the top)

 Planned applications